Rules for the Trash Cart

 Rules for the Recycle Cart

 Curbside recycling, using your city-issued green cart, is mandatory in Dearborn.
-Recycling pickup is every other week.
+Recycling pickup is every week beginning July 3, 2017

 - Cardboard (see note)